fsezark-dev/O-Bench/README.md

 - **Genetic Algorithm** produces competitive quality but runs ~250× slower than single-solution methods at small scales.
 - **Simulated Annealing** requires an iteration budget proportional to problem size.
 With a fixed 1000-iteration budget it underperforms Hill Climbing at 50 cities despite theoretical superiority — a direct consequence of insufficient exploration time post-escape.
 - **SA cooling schedule** was made adaptive: initial temperature is estimated by sampling random neighbor deltas to target ~80% acceptance early on; cooling rate is computed so temperature reaches `T=1.0` by the final iteration.
-- **Random Search** degrades sharply with scale — gap vs best algorithm grows from ~2× at 20 cities to ~3× at 50 cities.
+- **Random Search** degrades sharply with scale, gap vs best algorithm grows from ~2× at 20 cities to ~3× at 50 cities.

 ### Knapsack
-- **Tabu Search** dominates with a mean value of 2996.90 and std of just 35.85 — nearly optimal and highly consistent across all 30 runs.
+- **Tabu Search** dominates with a mean value of 2996.90 and std of just 35.85, nearly optimal and highly consistent across all 30 runs.
-- **Simulated Annealing** outperforms Genetic Algorithm on both best and mean value at this scale, reversing the TSP ranking — the binary search space suits SA's bit-flip neighborhood well.
+- **Simulated Annealing** outperforms Genetic Algorithm on both best and mean value at this scale, reversing the TSP ranking, the binary search space suits SA's bit-flip neighborhood well.
 - **Random Search** fails to find reliably feasible solutions at 30% capacity, producing erratic scores due to frequent capacity violations.

 ---